James-Oswald/jamesoswald.dev/content/posts/LogicistMagesManifesto.md

 These compounds give rise to a few interesting properties that we note here: First we can negate facts about the world, hence our "is on fire" predicate can be negated to form an extinguish spell.
 Conjunction allows us to make multiple facts true in a single spell.
 Disjunction allows for some notion of random outcome as multiple outcome worlds (sets of facts) may match the spell***.
 Conditionals allow for conditional spells that only modify the world if something else is already true.
 A spell that states a contradiction such as $OnFire(A) \land \lnot OnFire(A)$ is an interesting construct as it is impossible to make both $OnFire(A)$ true and false simultaneously, perhaps the spell fizzles, or explodes, this is left up to the world builder.

 *****For Logicians**: We note some potential issues with our informal semantics for disjunction and by extension conditionals.
 It is likely that the conditional used here can not be interpeted as the material conditional, due to the temporal interpretation of disjunction, which is quite weird in this system.
-These semantics should probably be read more inline with actions and disjunctive preconditions and effects from AI automated planning and contingent planning, based on the situation calculus.
+These semantics should probably be read as disjunctive effects from AI automated planning and contingent planning, based on the situation calculus.
 There is also an argument to be made that this is not an issue and we can take an unconventional model theoretic approach in which we convert spell formulae to normal forms and find "least costly" models (via some resolution based procedure) that flip the most recent contradictors of atoms (to mimic some form of shortest path finding), though more though needs to be given to this for deeper formalization.

 ### Existential Spells, Universal Spells
 So far we have been talking about spells that light a named individual on fire, but there is a strong case to be made for magic systems